lc/lc.github.io/_posts/19-7-14-atlassian-crowd-rce.md

 ### &#127881; outro:
-This lead to criticals on a few bug bounty programs - all of the time I spent analyzing this CVE paid off!
+This led to criticals on a few bug bounty programs - all of the time I spent analyzing this CVE paid off!

 Here's a big takeaway from this: